Delta-Kronecker/Delta-Tor/readme.md

   WebTunnel     ⬤ Offline
 ```

-With **Auto Proxy** enabled, the system proxy is **automatically switched to the slot with the lowest latency** the moment a healthier connection is detected.
+With **Auto Proxy** enabled, the system proxy is **automatically switched to the slot with the lowest latency average (last 20 test)** the moment a healthier connection is detected.
 If your best connection drops, the proxy moves to the next healthy slot without any interruption and without any input from you.

 > **Auto Proxy is OFF by default.** Enable it from the Multi-Connect panel when you want fully automatic proxy management.
 When it is off, you choose which slot to use by clicking **Set Proxy** on any card.